voloshmiak/simple-forum/README.md

 ## How to Run

 1. Ensure you have Go installed and a PostgreSQL database set up.
-2. Create a `.env` file in the project root (or use the existing one) and configure the environment variables (see the "Environment Variables" section).
+2. Create a `.env` file in the project root (or use the existing one) and configure the environment variables.
+See the "Environment Variables" section for details.
 3. Execute the command:
     ```bash
     go run cmd/webapp/main.go
     ```
-    The application will start at `http://localhost:8070` (or the port specified in `PORT`).
+    The application will start at `http://localhost:8070` (or the port specified in the `SERVER_PORT` environment variable).

 ## Migrations

 Database migrations are applied automatically when the application starts.
-Migration files are located in the `internal/database/migrations/` directory.
+Migration files are located in the `internal/db/migrations/` directory.

 ## Project Structure